-From 2024 onwards, shipping companies have to monitor and report their greenhouse gas emissions and surrender emissions allowances accordingly.
+From 2024 onwards, shipping companies have to monitor and report their greenhouse gas emissions and surrender emission allowances accordingly.
 This page will outline:

 1. Scope